 And when you've picked up the PC gaming headset that's right for you, we've still got plenty of buying advice to share: check out the best gaming mice, the best gaming keyboards, the best gaming desks and the best gaming chairs to make sure you have the perfect setup at home.

-The best PC gaming headsets you can buy today
+The best PC gaming headsets you can buy today in 2022

 If you want the very best gaming headset on the market at the moment then we think the Asus ROG Delta S stakes a very good claim: this device, from the increasingly impressive Republic of Gamers line of accessories that Asus makes, will cost you more than the average headset, but we think it fully justifies the price.
 You won't be asking for a refund, let's put it that way.